Speuce/Speuce.github.io/README.md

     - Use _italics_ for _emphasis_
 3. **Save your resume as `index.md`**

-### Use Distributed Version Control (DVCS)
+### Use a Distributed Version Control System(DVCS)

 Etter recommends using DVCS to manage and work on technical writing.
-It allows offline work, concurrent work with others, and a vast number of integrations.
-For this guide, GitHub is suggested for DVCS.
+It allows you to work on changes offline, work with others in parallel, and offers a vast number of integrations.
+DVCS is used in industry for both technical writing and software engineering.
+For this guide, GitHub and Git are suggested for DVCS.
+GitHub is free, publicly available, and offers free hosting of static websites via GitHub Pages.

+For more information on git/GitHub see: [Git/GitHub Resources]()

 1. **Create a Github Account**
     Go to [github.com/signup](https://github.com/signup) and follow the prompts.